Wall Street Analyst Upgrade Huntington Bancshares, Inc. [HBAN]. What else is Wall St. saying

 Evercore ISI have made an estimate for Huntington Bancshares, Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on January 03, 2024.

-Huntington Bancshares, Inc. [HBAN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.59.
-With this latest performance, HBAN shares gained by 1.71% in over the last four-week period, additionally plugging by 8.75% over the last 6 months – not to mention a drop of -11.53% in the past year of trading.
+Huntington Bancshares, Inc. [HBAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.52.
+With this latest performance, HBAN shares gained by 0.56% in over the last four-week period, additionally plugging by 3.11% over the last 6 months – not to mention a drop of -17.28% in the past year of trading.

 Huntington Bancshares, Inc.’s liquidity data is similarly interesting compelling, with a Current Ratio set at 0.10.